Long Beach, CA

-In his two years taking photographs, Morgan has covered numerous news events in Tucson, Ariz., including the tragic events on January 8 when Rep. Gabrielle Giffords and many others were shot outside a local Safeway.
+Morgan's interest in photography started in 2011 as he covered numerous news events in Tucson, Ariz., including the tragic events on January 8 when Rep. Gabrielle Giffords and many others were shot outside a local Safeway.
 Morgan was awarded second place by the Arizona Newspapers Association for "Best Multimedia Storytelling" for his coverage of the UMC vigil dedicated to Rep. Giffords.
 A year later, Morgan covered events in commemoration of the shooting for the New York Times Student Journalism Institute.

 In summer 2011, Morgan documented the wildfires that wreaked havoc on Arizona landscapes, including his hometown of Sierra Vista, Ariz.
 Since then he has covered immigration issues in Nogales, Ariz. and Nogales, Sonora, and elsewhere.